The WordSmith Prompts

 Chinua Achebe Things Fall Apart

 The price for a selection of any three Prompts is US$8.95.
 They can not be purchased individually (transaction costs make that non-viable).
-If you wish to access a second set of three Prompts please go through the purchasing process again.
+If you wish to order a second selection after adding a first to your basket, please clear your original three texts, make a fresh selection and add it, too, to the basket.

 Please note that the Shakespeare Prompts are derived largely from our much fuller and more detailed resources, The WordSmith Guides (see the right-hand panel).